San Antonio Palopó

-San Antonio Palopó is a municipality in the Sololá Department of Guatemala.
-The village is on the eastern shore of Lake Atitlán.
-The lowest elevation is 1562 m at the shoreline.
-The people of the region are Cakchiquel Maya with a distinctive style of clothing.
-The patron saint of the village is St. Anthony of Padua.
-The annual festival takes place on 13 June.
+San Antonio Palopó is a municipality in the Sololá Department of Guatemala, situated along the steep volcanic slopes on the eastern shore of Lake Atitlán.
+Rising from a shoreline elevation of 1,562 metres (5,125 ft), the town's urban layout is characterized by terraced architecture built on rugged terrain.
+The population is predominantly Kaqchikel Maya, renowned for maintaining traditional backstrap-loom weaving techniques and distinct indigo-hued textiles.
+The municipality's patron saint is Saint Anthony of Padua, whose feast day is celebrated annually on 13 June.

 History

 Spanish colony: Franciscan doctrine

 After the Spanish conquest of Guatemala the town was in charge of the franciscans, who had convents and doctrines in the area covered by the modern departments of Sacatepéquez, Chimaltenango, Sololá, Quetzaltenango, Totonicapán, Suchitepéquez and Escuintla.
 The "Provincia del Santísimo Nombre de Jesús" (English:"Province of the most Holy Name of Jesus"), as the Franciscan area was then called, reached up to 24 convents by 1700.

 The franciscans tried to have daily religious teaching for 6-year-old girls and older starting at 2:00 pm and for boys of the same age starting at sunset; the class lasted for 2 hours and consisted on memorizing the church teaching and prayers and to make some exercises with the catechism and it was run by a priest or by elder natives, called "fiscales".
 Adults attended Mass every Sunday and holiday and after mass, there were religious teachings in their own language.

 Lent was a time of the year when the friars prepared the natives thoroughly, using their own language to accomplish their goals; every Friday of Lent there was a procession following the Rosary steps all the way to the Calvary temple.

 In 1754, as part of the borbon reforms, the Franciscans were forced to give their doctrines to the secular clergy; thus, when archbishop Pedro Cortés y Larraz visited town in 1770, he described it as part of the "San Francisco Panajachel parish".